 Phylum: Chordata - Class: Mammalia - Order: Rodenta - Family: Cricetidae

-Water voles, also sometimes referred to as water rats, are the largest vole species found in the British Isles; they can weigh up to 350 gm.
+Water Voles, also sometimes referred to as water rats, inhabit rivers, streams and canals and are the largest vole species found in the British Isles; they can weigh up to 350 gm.

-Ratty, of Wind in the Willows fame, was really a water vole.
-Once they were plentiful in Britain, but in recent years water vole numbers have declined considerably.
-Habitat loss and predation by mink are thought to have been key factors in this decline, and The Vincent Wildlife Trust has predicted that water voles will be extinct from England and Wales within a few years if nothing is done.
+Ratty, of Wind in the Willows fame, was really a Water Vole.
+Once these delightful creatures were plentiful in Britain, but in recent years Water Vole numbers have declined considerably.
+Habitat loss and predation by Mink are thought to have been key factors in this decline, and a few years ago The Vincent Wildlife Trust predicted that Water Voles would extinct from England and Wales within a few years if nothing was done to prevent it.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...